Getting a B&B Mortgage

 Bridging loan

-Commercial bridging loans are short-term like development finance, but the full amount is released upfront.
-These loans can usually be arranged much quicker than a mortgage and are great for things like buying a property at auction.
+Commercial bridging loans are short-term, like development finance, but the full amount is released upfront.
+These loans can usually be arranged much quicker than a mortgage and are great for buying a property at auction.

 Releasing equity